 So what triggers breakouts?
 We know that an unexpected price movement, above or below the support and resistance levels, can occur when a Bullish or a Bearish market event takes place, is happens suddenly and causes the price to break out.
 Trading during a break out can be tricky since we’re dealing with a completely unexpected price movement. break outs can continue for more than an hour and in this case they indicate a downtrend or an uptrend, enabling us to take advantage of the momentum and ride the trend while it lasts.

-Try researching for a good break out strategy and you won’t find targeted, instructive information on the topic and this is because it is generally not safe to trade during a break out.
+Try researching for a good break out trading pattern and you won’t find targeted, instructive information on the topic and this is because it is generally not safe to trade during a break out.
 If anything, I would use it as a signal to step back and wait until the asset’s price settles again within the boundaries of support and resistance levels.
-In a previous article I reviewed the Fence Trading Strategy with Bollinger Bands, which can assist you with identifying the resistance points and trade based on a predicted range.
-This unique Fence Trading Strategy allows you to double the potential profit while minimizing the risk.
+In a previous article I reviewed the Fence Trading Pattern with Bollinger Bands, which can assist you with identifying the resistance points and trade based on a predicted range.
+This unique Fence Trading Pattern allows you to double the potential profit while minimizing the risk.

-Thank you for reading the article on Break Out Strategy for binary Options.
+Thank you for reading the article on Break Out Trading Pattern for binary Options.
 Learn more about Indicators and Charts and make sure to checkout the latest Binary Options Strategy video on my YouTube Channel.